Muhammad-Mohsen/vsc-minimalist-git/README.md

 		- rebase current branch on this commit
 		- reset current branch to this commit

-		- copy hash
+		- DONE - copy hash
-		- copy message
+		- DONE - copy message

 		- unstash (for stashes)
 		- drop stash (for stashes)